theopn/theopn.github.io/content/writing/2022-08-25-neovim-ide.md

----
++++
-draft: false
+draft = false
-title: "30 Plug-ins and 700 Lines of Code Later, Neovim is my favorite IDE"
+title = "30 Plug-ins and 700 Lines of Code Later, Neovim is my favorite IDE" date = "2022-08-25T13:39:11-04:00"

-date: "2022-08-25T13:39:11-04:00"
-author: "Theo"
+author = "Theo"
-tags: ["Vim", "Neovim"]
-description: "List and descriptions of plug-ins I use with Neovim"
+description = "List and descriptions of plug-ins I use with Neovim" tags = ["Vim", "Neovim"]

-showFullContent: false
+cover = ""
-readingTime: true
+readingTime = true
-hideComments: false
+showFullContent = false
-#color: "red"
----
++++

 # 30 Plug-ins and 700 Lines of Code Later, Neovim is my favorite IDE